larrypozdeev/opnsense-wan-healer/README.md

    ./wan_healer.sh
    ```
 7. In the OPNsense GUI, go to System → Settings → Cron, click Add:
-   - For Command, choose "Reconfigure or reboot when WAN is unresponsive"
+   - For Command, choose `Reconfigure or reboot when WAN is unresponsive`
    - I set the minutes to `*/3`, everything else to * so the script executes every 3 min.
 That's up to your preference.
    - Add a description, save, and apply